anatolinicolae/shutter/README.md

 A few common problems when using the MediaRecorder API:

 - Getting webcam video requires `HTTPS` on websites.
 Insecure domains will not be able to use this library.
-- This is supported on Chrome 49+ and Firefox 25+
+- The MediaRecorder API is supported on Chrome 49+ and Firefox 25+
 - Although Chrome for Android has added this feature, this library has not been tested on it
+- When using getUserMedia, the video element should have `autoplay` turned on so the stream is displayed immediately
+- It's also recommended to have `muted` on during recording to avoid any weird feedback effects.

 ### Future Work